 Some minigamesnote Krazy Kong Klamour, Kremling Kosh, Peril Path Panic, Searchlight Seek, Teetering Turtle Trouble have you firing watermelons, but only in "Teetering Turtle Trouble" are they actually eaten.

 Additionally, one of the shooters, most of the abilities, all of the minigames, and all of the arenas have alliterative names.
-A couple of arenas do so by using words such as "plinth" and "palaver" instead of anything relevant to the level, the enemies, or fighting in general.
+A couple of arenas do so by using words such as "plinthnote a heavy base supporting a statue or vase" and "palavernote prolonged and idle discussion" instead of anything relevant to the level, the enemies, or fighting in general.

 The second phase, Diddy Kong uses a jetpack to fly up high and shoot at the lighting fixtures, causing spotlights to fall on K. Rool's head.
 The fourth time it happens, he can't pull it off on his own.